avcoder/unit05-lesson04/slides.md

     Create a map called distances, where every node is set to Infinity    // Step 1: Set up distances and visited Set distances[startNode] to 0

-    Create a priority queue (min-heap) and add startNode with distance 0

-    Create a set to keep track of visited nodes
+    Create a priority queue and add startNode with distance 0 Create a set to keep track of visited nodes

     while priority queue is not empty: // Step 2: Loop until we’ve checked all nodes